Petch62/dashy/docs/theming.md

 - `--config-settings-background` - The text color for text within the settings container.
 Defaults to `--background-darker`
 - `--scroll-bar-color` - Color of the scroll bar thumb.
 Defaults to `--primary`
 - `--scroll-bar-background` Color of the scroll bar blank space.
 Defaults to `--background-darker`
+- `--highlight-background` Fill color for text highlighting.
+Defaults to `--primary`
+- `--highlight-color` Text color for selected/ highlighted text.
+Defaults to `--background`
 - `--toast-background` - Background color for the toast info popup.
 Defaults to `--primary`
 - `--toast-color` - Text, icon and border color in the toast info popup.
 Defaults to `--background`
 - `--welcome-popup-background` - Background for the info pop-up shown on first load.
 Defaults to `--background-darker`
 - `--welcome-popup-text-color` - Text color for the welcome pop-up.
 Defaults to `--primary`
+- `--side-bar-background` - Background color of the sidebar used in the workspace view.
+Defaults to `--background-darker`
+- `--side-bar-color` - Color of icons and text within the sidebar.
+Defaults to `--primary`
+- `--status-check-tooltip-background` - Background color for status check tooltips.
+Defaults to `--background-darker`
+- `--status-check-tooltip-color` - Text color for the status check tooltips.
+Defaults to `--primary`
+- `--code-editor-color` - Text color used within raw code editors.
+Defaults to `--black`
+- `--code-editor-background` - Background color for raw code editors.
+Defaults to `--white`
+- `--context-menu-color` - Text color for right-click context menu over items.
+Defaults to `--primary`
+- `--context-menu-background` - Background color of right-click context menu.
+Defaults to `--background`
+- `--context-menu-secondary-color` - Border and outline color for context menu.
+Defaults to `--background-darker`

 #### Non-Color Variables
 - `--outline-color` - Used to outline focused or selected elements